 Communicating effectively with parents, peers, and partners.
 There are many instruments to measure general communication skills with children, with adults, and across age groups.
-What is largely missing, however, are instruments that measure specific communication skills about ments that measure specific communication skills about sexuality issues.
+What is largely missing, however, are instruments that measure specific communication skills about sexuality issues.
 While some communication skills are applicable to many different types of situations, there may be specific skills related to communicating around sexual behaviors (for example, communicating about condom use or establishing sexual limits).
 In creating these instruments, two considerations are paramount: First, how does one measure the quality and content, as well as the quantity of communication?
 Second, when measuring communication skills, it is important to assess the communication from the perspectives of all of the people involved in the interaction.